-Reference from Summary of Provision the Plan Provision Chapter 2 Core Climate To support, in principle, development that addresses climate change in terms of adaptation and mitigation measures including Strategy adaption - increasing flood resilience, the promotion of sustainable transport options and the development of renewable energy technologies Strategic Aim 13. flood resilience where possible to achieve a successful transition to a low carbon economy.
-Chapter 2 Core Climate action To ensure that development is promoted, supported or facilitated through the County Development Plan that provides for climate Strategy Overarching Core including that related to the action including that related to the increased risk of flooding and the promotion of sustainable transport options and renewable energy where possible to achieve a successful transition to a low carbon economy.
-Strategy Objectives increased risk energy where possible to achieve a successful transition to a low carbon economy.
-CS OBJ 19 of flooding Chapter 6 Urban Land Use To ensure the appropriate management and sustainable use of flood risk areas designated as 'Constrained Land Use' on Settlements Zoning Settlement Plans" Land Use Zoning Objectives: Objectives Constrained Observations ( High and Land Use O constant and the cons Chapter 6 Urban Land Use Constrained Land Use The Planning Authority has not included Constrained Land Use within the Zaning Metrix as sufficient guidance has been provided.
-Settlements Land Use Zoning Zoning Matrix: Constrained The Planning Authority has not included Constrained Land Use within the Zoning Matrix as sufficient guidance has been provided in section 4.3.1.
+VISIONS FROM THE Draπ Plan Reference from Summary of Provision the Draft Plan Provision Chapter 2 Core Climate To support, in principle, development that addresses climate change in terms of adaptation and mitigation measures including Strategy adaption - increasing flood resilience, the promotion of sustainable transport options and the development of renewable energy technologies Strategic Aim 13. flood resilience where possible to achieve a successful transition to a low carbon economy. , , , , , , , , , , , , , , , , , , , , Chapter 2 Core Climate action To ensure that development is promoted, supported or facilitated through the County Development Plan that provides for climate Strategy including that action including that related to the increased risk of flooding and the promotion of sustainable transport options and renewable Overarching Core related to the energy where possible to achieve a successful transition to a low carbon economy.
+Strategy Objectives increased risk chargy where possible to deflice a successful transition to a low carbon economy.
+CS OBJ 19 of flooding To answer the appropriate management and quetainable use of flood view areas designated as Vonetrained Land Use' on Chapter 6 Urban Land Use To ensure the appropriate management and sustainable use of flood risk areas designated as 'Constrained Land Use' on Settlements Zoning Settlement Plans" Land Use Zoning Objectives: Objectives Constrained Land Use Chapter 6 Urban Land Use Constrained Land Use Settlements Zoning Matrix: The Planning Authority has not included Constrained Land Use within the Zoning Matrix as sufficient guidance has been provided Land Use Zoning Constrained in section 4.3.1.
 A couple of footnotes have been included in the Zoning Matrix which should also be consulted.
-Objectives Land Use Note Land Use Zoning 20.10 With regard to the consideration of uses within lands identified with a Tourism, Open Space or Agricultural land use zoning Matrix objective which are also subject to the Constrained Land Use Objective, permissible uses shall be constrained to those water compatible and less vulnerable uses as relevant to the particular Flood Zone.
-LAND USE POL 4 The approach to Constrained Land Use described under the Constrained Land Use objective shall be complied with by proposals Observations ( High and NI-1- for development in zoned areas where flood risk presents constraints to prospective land uses.
-Chapter 6 Urban Settlements Note on Table 6.1 and Note A - Only water compatible tourism use will be considered on undeveloped lands in Flood Zone A. Land Use Zoning 6.2 Chapter 9 Risk-based To adopt a comprehensive risk-based planning approach to flood management to prevent or minimise future flood risk.
-In Infrastructure and planning accordance with the Planning System and Flood Risk Management - Guidelines for Planning Authorities, the avoidance of Energy approach to development in areas where flood risk has been identified shall be the primary response.
-Flood Risk flood Management Policy management FRM POL 1 F Chapter 9 Ensure that a To ensure that a flood risk assessment is carried out for any development proposal, in accordance with the Planning System and Infrastructure and Energy flood risk assessment is Flood Risk Management (DoEHLG/OPW 2009) and Circular PL2/2014.
-This assessment shall be appropriate to the scale and nature of risk to the potential development.
-Lifergy carried out Hature of risk to the potential development. carried out
+Objectives Land Use Note Land Use Zoning With regard to the consideration of uses within lands identified with a Tourism, Open Space or Agricultural land use zoning Matrix objective which are also subject to the Constrained Land Use Objective, permissible uses shall be constrained to those water compatible and less vulnerable uses as relevant to the particular Flood Zone.
+LAND USE POL 4 The approach to Constrained Land Use described under the Constrained Land Use objective shall be complied with by proposals for development in zoned areas where flood risk presents constraints to prospective land uses.
+Chapter 9 Risk-based To adopt a comprehensive risk-based planning approach to flood management to prevent or minimise future flood risk.
+In Infrastructure and planning accordance with the Planning System and Flood Risk Management - Guidelines for Planning Authorities, the avoidance of development in areas where flood risk has been identified shall be the primary response.
+Energy approach to development in areas where nood risk has been identified shall be the primary response.
+Flood Risk flood Management Policy management FRM POL 1 Chapter 9 Ensure that a To ensure that a flood risk assessment is carried out for any development proposal, in accordance with the Planning System and Infrastructure and flood risk Flood Risk Management (DoEHLG/OPW 2009) and Circular PL2/2014.
+This assessment shall be appropriate to the scale and Energy assessment is nature of risk to the potential development.
+Flood Risk carried out Management Policy FRM POL 2 11011022